tpetricek/techdims/content/dimensions/complexity.md

 # Remark: Notations
 Even when working at a high level, programming involves manipulating some program notation.
 In high-level functional or imperative programming languages, the programmer writes code that typically has clear operational meaning, even when some of the complexity is relegated to a library implementation or a runtime.

-When using declarative programming systems like SQL, Prolog or Datalog, the meaning of a program is still unambiguous, but it is not defined operationally---there is a (more or less deterministic) inference engine that solves the problem based on the provided description.
+When using declarative programming systems like SQL, Prolog or Datalog, the meaning of a program is still unambiguous, but it is not defined operationally—there is a (more or less deterministic) inference engine that solves the problem based on the provided description.

-Finally, systems based on *programming by example* step even further away from having clear operational meaning---the program may be simply a collection of sample inputs and outputs, from which a (possibly non-deterministic) engine infers the concrete steps of execution.
+Finally, systems based on *programming by example* step even further away from having clear operational meaning—the program may be simply a collection of sample inputs and outputs, from which a (possibly non-deterministic) engine infers the concrete steps of execution.

 ----------------------------------------------------------------------------------------------------
 - id:factoring